Emerging Synergies in Causality and Deep Generative Models: A Survey: Introduction

 \textbf{Survey organizations and contributions.} Our contributions are threefold.
 Firstly, to the best of our knowledge, we provide the first exhaustive review of the synergies between causality and DGMs.
 Specifically, we delve into integrating causal principles into DGMs (\S \ref{971699495725}) and further explore the potential of identifying causality via DGMs (\S \ref{776815666820}).
 Secondly, we shed light on the nascent research area involving causality and large-scale generative models, with a special emphasis on generative large language models (\S \ref{605156580006}).
 Our goal is to highlight the potential pathways for crafting more robust and interpretable generative AI.
-Lastly, we provide an overview in applications and trustworthy properties (\S \ref{591853874791}), and provide open challenges and prospective directions for future research (\S \ref{996252365804}).
-The structural layout of our survey is depicted in Figure \ref{684881581452}.
+Lastly, we provide an overview in trustworthy properties (\S \ref{471209836872}) and applications (\S \ref{591853874791}), and provide open challenges and prospective directions for future research (\S \ref{996252365804}).
+The overlapping aspects of causality and DGMs is depicted in Figure \ref{684881581452}.